Kaleidoscope Symmetry - xelsed.ai

 endShape(CLOSE);

-Finishes the shape and automatically connects the last vertex back to the first to close the polygon
+Finishes the shape and draws a final line back to the first vertex, closing the polygon.

 pop();

-Restores the saved transformation state so subsequent shapes aren't affected by this polygon's transformations
+Restores the transform saved by push(), so later shapes aren't affected by this polygon's translate/rotate.

 drawStar()